sergiovks/Rpcclient-Enum-SMB-Users/README.md

 # Rpcclient-Enum-SMB-Users
-This is a bash script made for enumerating SMB users via rpcclient.
+This is a bash script made for enumerating SMB users via rpcclient, modify the IP that you're aiming inside the script